cherrypy/cherrypy/docs/tutorials.rst

 .. code-block:: bash

-   $ pytest --cov=tut02 --cov-report term-missing test_tut02.py
+   $ pytest --cov=tut12 --cov-report term-missing test_tut02.py

 .. note::

-   To add coverage support to pytest, you'll need to install it by pip install pytest-cov
+   To add coverage support to pytest, you'll need to install it by ``pip install pytest-cov``

 This tells us that one line is missing.
 Of course it is because that is only executed when the python program is started directly.
 We can simply change the following lines in tut02.py:

 .. code-block:: python
    :lineno-start: 17